m-schenone/cran_dl/README.md

 # cran_dl
-Download a package and its dependencies from CRAN
+Download a package and its dependencies from CRAN for an offline installation